The Factory in Burgundian

 Last year I had the amazing opportunity of visiting the Lacanche, a factory based in the heart of the Burgundian countryside in France.

-One of the first things you approach from the entrance of the factory is a huge Spiertz 900 ton press.
+One of the first things you approach from inside the entrance of the factory is a huge Spiertz 900 ton press.
 This die presses sheet metal to make the range paneling.

 Moving through the factory you notice how many people are involved in it’s production.
 From welding individual components such as the feet, to assembling the doors it truly is a hand made product.